apache/cordova-docs/docs/en/edge/cordova/file/directoryentry/directoryentry.md

 ## removeRecursively

 Deletes a directory and all of its contents.
-In the event of an error (such as trying to delete a directory containing a file that cannot be removed), some of the contents of the directory may be deleted.
+In the event of an error (such as trying to delete a directory containing a file that can't be removed), some of the contents of the directory may be deleted.
 An error results if the app attempts to:

 - delete the root directory of a filesystem.